gregbo/mininet_frr/make_vm/README.md

 ```

 At this point, the FRR/Mininet system is complete.
-There are more steps to enable MPLS found in the instructions.
+If you want to use MPLS, there are more steps found in the FRR instructions.
 (Background note: because we include an ip forwarding directive in the FRR configs, we do not
 need to modify the system sysctls.conf file.)